Rachel Moreau-Davila

 Additionally, Rachel has lived and worked abroad.
 Including having worked directly with leading international human rights attorney Jia Ping, the Chief Executive Director and Founder of China Global Fund Watch Initiative.
 She has conducted extensive legal research in the field of international law, specifically referencing Non-Government Organizations worldwide (NGO’s).
 She has collaborated in the past on drug reform policy for China and has met with international leaders in the NGO community in China.

-Rachel has also lived in internationally for many years and has met with international leaders both politically and in the NGO community in Mexico and is fluent in Spanish and French.
+Rachel has also lived internationally for many years and has met with international leaders both politically and in the NGO community in Mexico and is fluent in Spanish and French.

 Rachel is licensed to practice law in State and Federal court in Texas and Federal court in Colorado.
 She is based in San Antonio, Texas.